isomerpages/ncss-ssi/index.md

   href=https://www.ssi.gov.sg/training/course-registration/ target="_blank">
   Register for our courses now! </a> Please note that MyInfo will be undergoing maintenance from 18 June 2022 (6pm) to 19 June 2022 (8am).
-During this period, while course registeration is still possible, retrieval of personal information via MyInfo on iLTMS may be affected.
+During this period, course registration is still possible but retrieval of personal information via MyInfo on iLTMS may be affected.
 We apologise for any inconveniences caused.
 sections:
   - hero:
       title: Social Service Institute